OpenNTF/JavascriptAggregator/README.md

    limitations under the License.
 -->

-The JavaScript Aggregator (JAGGR) is an OSGi servlet that provides aggregation and code minification services to AMDs loaders that supports the loader extension API.
+The JavaScript Aggregator is an OSGi servlet that provides aggregation and code minification services to AMDs loaders that supports the loader extension API.
 Features include:

 * JavaScript minification using the Google Closure compiler